DILiS-lab/SimbaML/docs/source/about/cite.rst

 Reference
 ---------

-When using SimbaML in a scientific publication, please include the following references to relevant papers, along with any model-specific references that are applicable to your research.
+When using SimbaML in a scientific publication, please include the following references to relevant papers.

 ..  code-block:: latex